jlandman71/drlnd/p2_continuous_control/Report.md

 # Report
 This report presents the approach taken to solve the Continuous Control project of Udacity's Deep Reinforcement Learning Nanodegree Program.
-The results are shown and directions for future work are discussed.
+The results are shown and directions for future work are mentioned.

 ## Approach
 To solve this project an implementation was used of the Deep Deterministic Policy Gradient algorithm.
 DDPG is a common algorihtm for learning continuous control.
 This implementation is reusing the DDPG implementation DDPG-Pendulum that was provided with the Udacity drlnd repository.
 This was adjusted to support multiple parallel agent instances.